saltcorn/saltcorn/README.md

 `jsdoc -c deploy/jsdoc.conf.json`

-JSDocs will then be available in docs.
+JSDocs will then be available in `docs/`.

 To deploy these to https://saltcorn.github.io/jsdocs/: